 Exception base class.
 After creating your own custom exception class, you need to implement the three common constructors, as shown in the following example.

 Following is the example of creating a new exception class named “TutlaneCustomException” by deriving from

 throw keyword, we can raise an exception using TutlaneCustomException class in our program based on our requirements.

 Following is the example of creating a custom exception class (TutlaneCustomException) and throwing exceptions using a custom exception class in c#.

 If you observe the above example, we created a custom exception class TutlaneCustomException by deriving from

 throw keyword to raise an exception.

-When we execute the above example, we will get the result as shown below.
+When we execute the above example, we will get the result below.

-This is how we can create our own custom exception classes by deriving from
+This is how you can create your own custom exception classes by deriving from

 Exception base class in c# based on our requirements.